 Materials availability.
 With availability of materials being a particular problem at the moment, clients who have some flexibility on completion dates might consider including materials availability as a permitted trigger for a compensation event/extension of time.
-Awarded on a time-only basis, this step will eliminate one source of contractor risk (cost of LADs) without exposing the client to full inflation risk.
+Awarded on a time-only basis, this step will eliminate one source of contractor risk (i.e. cost of Liquidated and Ascertained Damages) without exposing the client to full inflation risk.